 Professor Matthews concluded: “11C-BU99008 PET now adds to the toolkit researchers can use in evaluations of novel therapeutic molecules targeting damaging inflammatory responses in Alzheimer’s disease.
 It opens a new window for observation of the earliest stages of Alzheimer’s disease.”

-This promising research was also co-funded by GlaxoSmithKline and the National Institute for Health Research (NIHR) Imperial Biomedical Research Centre.
+This promising research was also co-funded by GlaxoSmithKline and the National Institute for Health and Care Research (NIHR) Imperial Biomedical Research Centre.